 The most important way to get plugged into the life of Redeemer is to become involved in a Community Group.
 It is here where individuals are most known and cared for in community.
-We offer regular Community Groups, Questioning Christianity Groups for those who are skeptical or curious about Christianity, and Beta Groups for those who want to try a group out with a short-term commitment.
+We offer both regular Community Groups, and Beta Groups for those who want to try a group out with a short-term commitment.

 If you want to learn more about how you can lead a group, please select the congregation you attend: Downtown, East Side or West Side.
 Learn more or sign up for our New Leader Basics Training.
 Or if you are currently a leader, see our leader resources.